PILOTEK79/AeroVision-3D-/README.md

 ├── style.css
 ├── script.js
 ├── viewer.js
+│
 ├── Plane.glb
 ├── Boing 787.jpg
+│
 ├── README.md
+│
 └── assets/

 ⸻

 🤖 AI Assistance

-Artificial Intelligence tools were used throughout the development process to improve productivity and accelerate learning.
+Artificial Intelligence tools were used throughout the development process to improve productivity, accelerate learning, and assist with debugging and design decisions.

-AI was used for:

-* Brainstorming features and UI ideas
-* Debugging JavaScript and Three.js issues
-* Understanding library documentation
-* Optimizing animations
-* Improving code structure
-* Refining UI/UX concepts
-* Generating documentation drafts
-* Learning modern frontend development practices

 AI Tools Used